android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 Use these solutions only as a temp workaround, because it won't work on perspective in huge projects

-## 2. Clearing package data
+### 2. Clearing package data

-Our aim is to simulate the same behavior as when user presses the `clear data` button in application settings.
+Our aim is to simulate the same behavior as when the user presses the `clear data` button in application settings.
-<br/>Application process will be cleared in that case, our application will be started in a cold start.
+<br/>Application process will be cleared in that case, our application will be initialized in a cold start.

 ##### Orchestrator

+The Android Orchestrator aims to isolate the state of each test by running each of them in a separate process:
-Basically, you can achieve an isolated state, if you execute your tests like this:
+That can be achieved by executing your tests like this

 ```bash
 adb shell am instrument -c TestClass#method1 -w com.package.name/junitRunnerClass